ACCESS-NRI/access-hive.org.au/.github/pull_request_template.md

 ## Checklist:

-- [ ] I have followed the style guidelines of this project
 - [ ] The new content is accessible and located in the appropriate section.
-- [ ] My changes do not break navigation and do not generate no new warnings
+- [ ] My changes do not break navigation and do not generate new warnings
 - [ ] I have checked that the links are valid and point to the intended content.
 - [ ] I have checked my code/text and corrected any misspellings